Entropic turnpike estimates for the kinetic Schr\"odinger problem: Preliminaries

 where $\kappa\in \R$ and $M$ is a positive definite symmetric matrix, is equivalent to the commutation estimate

 Our setup, which is also discussed in~\cite[Section 3.3]{monmarche2020almost}, corresponds to the choice $m = 2d$, and

 and therefore the Jacobian reads as

 In~\cite[Proposition 5]{monmarche2020almost}, the author shows that~\eqref{eq:contR} holds with $\kappa>0$ as long as $\alpha$ and $\beta$ from assumption~\ref{H2} are close enough.
-The slightly sharper condition $\sqrt{\beta}-\sqrt{\alpha}\leq \gamma$ (which corresponds to~\ref{H2}) can be obtained by mimicking the computations in Theorem 2.12 of~\cite{Baudoin}, where the case $\gamma=1$ is discussed.
 By exploiting the symmetry of the heat kernel up to a sign flip, we obtain a similar commutation estimate also for the reversed dynamics.

 In view of the above discussion we have the following. \begin{prop} Assume that~\ref{H1} and~\ref{H2} hold.
 Then, there exist a constant $\kappa >0$ and positive definite symmetric matrices $M,N \in \R^{2d\times 2d}$ such that~\eqref{eq:contR} holds and \begin{enumerate}[label=(\roman*)] \item For all $h\in C^1_c(\R^{2d})$, $t\geq0$ and $z\in\R^{2d}$